TDEE Calculator.

 How accurate is a TDEE calculator?

 TDEE calculators give a solid estimate, not an exact figure.
-The Mifflin-St Jeor equation is within 10% for most people.
-Track your real weight for 2–3 weeks and adjust your calories up or down based on actual results.
+The Mifflin St Jeor equation is within 10% for most people.
+Track your real weight for two to three weeks and adjust your calories up or down based on actual results.

 Should I eat my TDEE every day?

 Your TDEE is a daily average.
-It's fine to eat more on active days and less on rest days — what matters is your weekly average.
+It is fine to eat more on active days and less on rest days; what matters is your weekly average.
 Use your TDEE as a baseline and adjust based on your goals.
 Head to our Calorie Deficit Calculator to get a personalised daily target.